crondeau/BLM_Basic_Responsive/README.md

 BLM_Basic_Responsive NOW with Sass
 ===================================

+This theme is no longer maintained.
+Please use https://github.com/crondeau/WP-starter-theme instead.

 Basic starter theme for responsive WordPress sites.

 This basic starter theme is a responsive version of my original basic HTML5 starter theme.